pwmt/zathura/README.md

 Note that `Sphinx` is needed to build the manpages.
 If it is not installed, the man pages won't be built.
 For building the HTML documentation, `doxygen`, `breathe` and `sphinx_rtd_theme` are needed in addition to `Sphinx`.

-If you don't want to build with support for sqlite databases, you can configure the build system with `-Dsqlite=disabled` and sqlite support won't be available.

-The use of magic to detect mime types is optional and can be disabled by configuring the build system with `-Dmagic=disabled`.

 The use of `libseccomp` to create a sandboxed environment is optional and can be disabled by configure the build system with `-Dseccomp=disabled`.
 The